unboundsecurity/unbound-integration/container-signing/kubernetes-skopeo-portieris/README.md

                keySecret: signing-pubkey
 ```

 The ```storeURL``` should point to the webserver used to host container signatured.
-For example we use **nginx**.
+For example, we use **nginx**.

 5. Instal the kubernetes portieris service.
-It will block now all unsigned containers.
+It blocks all unsigned containers.

 ```
 helm delete -n portieris portieris || true helm install portieris --create-namespace --namespace portieris ./portieris --set IBMContainerService=false --debug
 ```

-## Test that everything is setup correctly.
+## Test the System

-This command must work.
-We run conatuner that we have already signed.
+Run a container that we already signed.
+It runs without any issues.
 ```
 kubectl run -i --tty busybox --image=stremovsky/busybox:latest --restart=Never -- sh
 ```

-This command must be blocked.
-We run unsigned container.
+Run an unsigned container.
+It is blocked from running.
 ```
 kubectl run -i --tty busybox --image=library/busybox:latest --restart=Never -- sh
 ```